srtamaciel/srtamaciel/README.md

 <br/><hr>

-### I'm a junior Web Developer.
+### I'm a junior software Developer.
-Graduate of the Ironhack Web Development Full Time Bootcam.
-I'm an enthusiast of learning and self-improvement.
+'m an enthusiast of learning and self-improvement.
 My background in fine arts and design enriches my vision of programming, and my time in the service industry enriches my communication skills.

+Currently working on a travel company using Angular 13,Typescript, GpraphQl and Apollo GraphQl

 Soft skills:
 * Hardworking